 A new website aimed at charities and social enterprises.
 It provides information and advice on locating socially responsible sources of finance.

 Voluntary standards sponsored by the British Bankers Association (BBA) and the UK Cards Association.

 Social Investment Guide

-A guide developed by Social Enterprise UK & the Big Lottery Fund, aimed at voluntary and community organisation or social enterprises (VCSEs) interested in obtaining finance from social investors.
+A guide developed by Social Enterprise UK & the Big Lottery Fund in 2014, aimed at voluntary and community organisation or social enterprises (VCSEs) interested in obtaining finance from social investors.

 SME Finance Monitor

 Quarterly updates on UK SMEs and their access to finance, published by market research consultancy firm BDRC Continental.
-5,000 businesses are surveyed every quarter about their past borrowing events and future borrowing intentions, the largest such survey in the UK.
+Each quarter 5,000 businesses are asked about their past borrowing events and future borrowing intentions.

-This large scale study by innovation charity Nesta examines the growth, trends and dynamics within the UK alternative finance sector, including crowdfunding and P2P lending.
+This large scale study examines the growth, trends and dynamics within the UK alternative finance sector, including crowdfunding and P2P lending.
+Published December 2017.